5 Croatian cities Indians should visit

 I’m Chaitanya and I am Indian who blogs about my travel experiences on Traveling Curiously It’s awesome reading Chasing the Donkey and it has given me inspiration to actually visit Croatia.
-When you hear that Shahrukh Khan is planning to shoot his new film in Croatia, you better be in the knowhow of where this quaint little European country is.
+When you hear that Shah Rukh Khan shooting his new film in Croatia, you better be in the know about where this quaint little European country is.

 If dinosaur footprints and Neolithic remains excite you, this city is the perfect starting point.
 Pula has a very rich history which is preserved well.
 Visiting the European counterparts of the Harappan civilisation would be a great thrill.
 Needless to say, there is a possibility of discovering some interesting Indo-European connections in the language and culture.

 Dream of relaxing in a European city that has an old world charm and yet has all the modern services?
 Zagreb is your answer.
 Zagreb is essentially your gateway Croatia.
 This is a vibrant city with some stunning architecture and avenues.
 Plus the flat city makes it great for a family vacation.

 Wonder where your adorable Dalmatian dogs come from?
 Welcome to Zadar, one of the major cities in the Dalmatian region of Croatia.
 This city has some innovative architecture and is an interesting gateway to Dalmatia culture, which, of course, is different from other parts of Croatia.